 - 2 roasted bell peppers

 - 12 oz extra-firm tofu (water pressed out)

 - 2 tbsp capers , drained

 - Salt and pepper to taste

-- For pizza crust (this recipe makes 2 crusts.
-You can freeze one for later.)
+For the pizza crust (recipe makes two crusts.
+You can freeze one for later)

 - 2 ¼ tsp active dry yeast

 - 1 ⅓ cups warm water